AE9RB/iambino/README.md

 #### TX LAG

 Some transmitters have a small delay between the time they are activated and when the transmission actually begins.
-Use this setting to lengthen the time the transmitter is activated for a elements.
-This is a constant time added to every element unlike weighting which will adjust based on the sending speed.
+Use this setting to lengthen the time the transmitter is activated for elements.
+This is a constant time added to every element unlike weighting which will adapt based on the sending speed.

 #### TONE